 To apply for federal financial aid, you simply need to fill out the Free Application for Federal Student Aid (FAFSA).
 This form is required in order to be considered for federal aid as well as for most college and state assistance.
 (Some private colleges use a supplemental form called the College Scholarship Service Profile, or CSS, which is more detailed and can be more time-consuming to complete.)

-The FAFSA form is known for being cumbersome, but the U.S. Department of Education is rolling out a new simplified FAFSA for the 2024-2025 academic year.
-It will be available in December 2023, a delay from the usual October 1 release.
+The FAFSA form is known for being cumbersome, but the U.S. Department of Education rolled out a simplified FAFSA for the 2024-2025 academic year.
+The next form, for the 2025-2026 academic year, will be released in stages: The first students will get access on October 1, 2024, with the remainder receiving the form on or before December 1, 2024.

 The Federal Student Aid office advises filling out the FAFSA as soon as possible after it becomes available, even if you’re unsure whether or not you will qualify for any financial aid.